m0ngr31/EPlusTV/README.md

 #### CBS Sports

-Available to login with TV Provider
+Available to login with TV Provider.
+Please note that there is no token refresh option here.
+It will require re-authenticating every 30 days.

 #### NFL